ARMmbed/mbed-os-example-lorawan/README.md

 ## Module support

-Here is a non-exhaustive list of boards and modules which we have tested with Mbed-OS LoRaWAN stack.
+Here is a nonexhaustive list of boards and modules that we have tested with the Mbed OS LoRaWAN stack.

-- MultiTech mDot
+- MultiTech mDot.
-- MultiTech xDot
+- MultiTech xDot.
-- LTEK_FF1705
+- LTEK_FF1705.
-- Advantech Wise 1510
+- Advantech Wise 1510.
-- ST B-L072Z-LRWAN1 LoRa®Discovery kit (with muRata radio chip)
+- ST B-L072Z-LRWAN1 LoRa®Discovery kit (with muRata radio chip).

 ## Compiling the application